All-Ireland final: Darragh Ó Sé’s guide to the likely Kerry starting team

 Other players used this Championship

-Jack Barry (Na Gaeil), Micheál Burns (Dr Crokes), Mark Griffin (St Michael’s Foilmore), Jonathan Lyne (Legion), Dara Moynihan (Spa), James O’Donoghue (Legion), Graham O’Sullivan (Dromid Pearses), Jack Sherwood (Firies), Tommy Walsh (Kerins O’Rahilly’s), Robert Wharton (Renard), Diarmuid O’Connor (Na Gaeil).
+Jack Barry (Na Gaeil), Micheál Burns (Dr Crokes), Mark Griffin (St Michael’s Foilmore), Jonathan Lyne (Legion), Dara Moynihan (Spa), Diarmuid O’Connor (Na Gaeil), Tomas Ó Sé (An Ghaeltacht), James O’Donoghue (Legion), Graham O’Sullivan (Dromid Pearses), Jack Sherwood (Firies), Tommy Walsh (Kerins O’Rahilly’s), Robert Wharton (Renard),

 Management